grafana/grafana-ansible-collection/roles/mimir/README.md

 ## **Additional Config Variables for `/etc/mimir/config.yml`**

 Below variables allow you to extend Mimir configuration to fit your needs.
-Always refer to official [Loki configuration](https://grafana.com/docs/loki/latest/configuration/) to obtain possible configuration parameters.
+Always refer to official [Mimir configuration](https://grafana.com/docs/mimir/latest/configure/about-configurations/) to obtain possible configuration parameters.

 > [!NOTE]
-> These variables are not set by default
+> These variables are not set by default.

 | Name                         | Description                                                                                                                                                         |
 | ---------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------- |